50 Secrets to Live to 100

 Get back to basics with food.
 Those who incorporate more whole grains, vegetables, fruits, and fish and limiting too much sodium, unhealthy fats, excess red meat, sugar, and processed foods, improved their overall health and life expectancy.

-The Remedy Rx: For the web's #1 nutrition resource, and to make the right food choice every time, head to Eat This, Not That!
+The Rx: For the web's #1 nutrition resource, and to make the right food choice every time, head to Eat This, Not That!

 Know Your Family History